ZBM-TV: History

-ZBM-TV was founded in 1958 by Bermuda Broadcasting Company as the first local television station in Bermuda.
+ZBM-TV was founded in January 1958 by Bermuda Broadcasting Company as the first local television station in Bermuda.
 Before then, residents living near Kindley Field at the East End of Bermuda could watch television via unauthorized reception of the TV signal on base.
-The station affiliated with CBS in 1960, making it one of the few American network affiliates outside of the United States and its territories.
-The station transitioned to color in 1968, possibly the first color television service on the island of Bermuda.
-Originally, ZBM-TV broadcast on channel 10, but in 1982, Capital Broadcasting Company merged with Bermuda Broadcasting Company, and ZBM-TV was moved to channel 9.
+It was determined that ZBK's broadcasting hours were to be limited to the afternoon, with ZBM airing in the evenings.
+Programmes were obtained from U.S. television networks as well as providers and producers from Canada and the UK.
+ZBK-TV eventually shut down in 1959, enabling ZBM to gain complete operational control of the channel.